Fit Vector Autoregressive (VAR) Model Parameters using Ordinary Least Squares (OLS)

 and cross-regression coefficients of the VAR model.

-Note that if the first column of X
+Note that if the first column of X is a vector of ones,

 the constant vector is also estimated.